gave92/PEParserSharp/README.md

 fbchat-sharp has been created as a PCL targeting .NET Standard 2.0 that supports a wide range of platforms.
 The list includes but is not limited to:
 * .NetStandard 2.0
-* .NET Core 1.0
+* .NET Core 2.0
-* .NET Framework 4.6
+* .NET Framework 4.6.1
 * Universal Windows Platform
-* Xamarin.Android
-* Xamarin.iOS

-© Copyright 2017 by Marco Gavelli
+© Copyright 2022 by Marco Gavelli